1970s energy crisis: Middle East

 Since Israel's declaration of independence in 1948 this state has found itself in nearly continual conflict with the Arab world and some other predominantly Muslim countries.
 The animosity between the Arabs and the Israelis became a global issue during the 1970s.
 The Yom Kippur War of 1973, with the supplying of Israel by its Western allies while some Arab states received Soviet supplies, made this one of the most internationally threatening confrontations of the period.

-The large oil discoveries in the Middle East and southwestern Asia, and the peaking of production in some of the more industrialized areas of the world gave some Muslim countries unique leverage in the world, beginning in the 1960s.
+The large oil discoveries in the Middle East gave some Muslim countries unique leverage in the world, beginning in the 1960s.
 The 1973 and 1979 crises, in particular, were demonstrations of the new power that these countries had found.
-The United States and other countries were forced to become more involved in the conflicts between these states and Israel leading to peace initiatives such as the Camp David Accords.
+The United States and other countries were forced to become more involved in the conflicts between these states and Israel.

 OPEC

 One of the first challenges OPEC faced in the 1970s was the United States' unilaterally pulling out of the Bretton Woods Accord and taking the U.S. off the established Gold Exchange Standard in 1971.
-With that standard, only the value of the U.S. dollar was pegged to the price of gold and all other currencies were pegged to the U.S. dollar.
-The change resulted in instability in world currencies and depreciation of the value of the U.S. dollar, as well as other currencies, and decreasing real revenues for OPEC whose producers still priced oil in dollars.
+The change resulted in instability in world currencies and depreciation of the value of the U.S. dollar, as well as other currencies.
+The revenues of OPEC also took a hit since they priced oil in dollars.

-OPEC was slow to adjust to the situation but finally made the decision to price oil against gold.
-Frustrated negotiations between OPEC and the major oil companies to revise the oil price agreement as well as the ongoing Middle East conflicts continued to stall OPEC's efforts at stabilization through this era.
+Finally OPEC started pricing oil against gold to combat the situation.

+But OPEC still struggled to maintain stability in the region as the negotiations between them and other Western oil companies bore little to no positive results.